Middle School Announcement

 Those who desire to do a project outside of the Super EZ Rules may use the ISEF rules and forms.
 This will require their school to hold a Scientific Review Committee meeting with the school principal, a science teacher other than the adult sponsor, and a qualified scientist before the experiment is conducted.
 The qualified scientist must have experience with the type of project being conducted.
 See the ISEF rulebook for specific requirements.

 Currently there are 7 regional fairs affiliated with the NWSES.
-Only one of these fairs as well as NWSE accept middle school competitors (see the Regional Fairs list page for specific info).
+Only two of these fairs as well as NWSE accept middle school competitors (see the Regional Fairs list page for specific info).
 So while we encourage middle school students to compete at a regional fair before entering NWSE, it is not required.
 Some districts have middle school fairs, this includes Beaverton and West Linn Wilsonville, to select those who advance to NWSE.
 Schools with historical participation also have selection processes.
 Parents should not register students before checking with the school or state fair director.

 Middle School Super EZ Rules